RajivShah8197/MumbaiHackathon/README-Template.md

-### Requrirements
+### Requirements
 The only thing you do need is a device with web connectivity.

 ### Usage
 Once you have the website running on you favourite browser

 Register yourself (NGO/Farmer)or Login with an existing account.

 Farmers get access to the following services:

-1.Live Weather Update(Upto 10 days)
+1.Live Weather Details and 10-day Forecast

 2.Plant Disease Detection

 3.Soil Type Detector

 4.Fertilizer Information

+5.A Offline access to information via messaging.

 Ngo's get the following functionalities:

-1.set up a paytm channel for CrowdSourced Donations.
+1.Set up a paytm channel for CrowdSourced Donations.

 2.Create and Publish Events/Drives to get more volunteers.

 3.Raise issues to create awareness amongst the Youth who in-turn can come up with smart solutions.

 ### Examples